Back to Blog

 Let’s say John and you (or more ppl) are working on the same branch.

 1. [SITUATION 1] You have some changes and John pushes.
-Now your local repo is one commit behind. i.e ↓ 1
+Now your local git is one commit behind. i.e ↓ 1

 1. Try git pull to catch up your current branch.
 If successful, you’re done!